davetron5000/daves-resume/README.markdown

 Key Achievements:

 + Designed a REST-based web service API for integrating Gliffy into any web-enabled software; supports increased market-share, new products, and increased revenue
-+ Created a MediaWiki plug-in for Gliffy's product that they can sell support for; opens additional revenue paths for the company
++ Created MediaWiki plug-in for Gliffy's product for which they can sell support; opened additional revenue path for the company
 + Refactored JDBC/SQL-based data layer into O/R mapping layer using Java Persistence and Hibernate; reduced the maintenance and enhancement costs of Gliffy's flagship product
 + Created a test-bed for Gliffy's flash-based application and Developer API; made refactoring simpler and reduced the cost of maintenance.